Oswego American Legion hosting spring craft show April 30

 All funds raised go to the American Legion to help support local veterans.

-For more information and updates, visit the Oswego American Legion Post 675 Facebook page.
+For information and updates, visit the Oswego American Legion Post 675 Facebook page.